Cypher-O/media_muse/CONTRIBUTING.md

-# Contributing to Video Player App
+# Contributing to Media Muse App

-First of all, thank you for considering contributing to the Video Player App!
+First of all, thank you for considering contributing to the Media Muse App!
 Contributions from developers like you are what make this project great.

 ## Code of Conduct